theBlackBoxSociety/CodeCrashCourses/ProcessingTutorial3.md

 ## <a name="functions">Functions</a>

-We now know how to call functions, use variables, and create our own variables.
+We now know how to call functions, use and create variables.
 We’ve also seen that functions can give us a value instead of doing something.

-This tutorial combines all of that to allow us to create our own functions.

-Creating our own functions allows us to organise our code into smaller chunks and treat complicated tasks as a single step.
+The next section combines all of that to allow us to **create our own functions**.
+This will let us organise our code into smaller chunks and treat complicated tasks as a single step.

 To write your own function, you need to do 4 things:
 * Write the return type of the function.